FIVE MOST SURPRISING FINDS

 1

-Here is a number that should keep every Black entrepreneur in America awake at night, not because it is a sentence but because it is a solvable problem that is not being solved.
-According to the U.S. Small Business Administration’s Office of Advocacy, Black-owned businesses have a five-year survival rate of approximately 35 percent, compared to roughly 50 percent for white-owned businesses (SBA Office of Advocacy, 2023).
+Here is a number that should keep every Black entrepreneur in America awake at night.
+Not because it is a sentence, but because it is a solvable problem that is not being solved.
+According to the U.S. Small Business Administration’s Office of Advocacy, Black-owned businesses have a five-year survival rate of roughly 35 percent, compared to about 50 percent for white-owned businesses (SBA Office of Advocacy, 2023).

-For every hundred Black entrepreneurs who open their doors on Monday morning with the full faith of their savings, their credit, their family’s belief, and their own sweat, sixty-five of them will close those doors within five years.
-And the conversation about why this happens is the most dishonest conversation in Black economic life, because it insists on telling only half the truth.
+For every hundred Black entrepreneurs who open their doors on Monday morning with their full savings, their credit, their family’s belief, and their own sweat, sixty-five of them will close those doors within five years.
+The conversation about why this happens is the most dishonest conversation in Black economic life.
+It insists on telling only half the truth.

 The half that gets told is the structural half, and it is real.
 It is documented.
-It is not a matter of debate.
-Black entrepreneurs start businesses with less capital, receive less credit, face documented discrimination in lending, and operate with thinner margins for error than their white counterparts.
+Black entrepreneurs start businesses with less capital.
+They receive less credit.
+They face documented discrimination in lending.
+They operate with thinner margins for error than their white counterparts.
 These are facts.

-But the other half — the behavioral half, the strategic half, the half that lives within the decisions that Black business owners make and fail to make — is treated as unspeakable, as though acknowledging that some of the failure is within our control is somehow a concession to the people who built the obstacles.
-It is not.
+But the other half — the behavioral half, the strategic half, the half that lives within the decisions that Black business owners make and fail to make — is treated as unspeakable.
+Acknowledging that some of the failure is within our control is not a concession to the people who built the obstacles.
 It is the beginning of overcoming them.

 The Capital Gap Is Real — And It Is Devastating

 The Federal Reserve’s Survey of Consumer Finances documents the problem with a clarity that leaves no room for ambiguity.
-The median startup capital for white-owned businesses is approximately $107,000.
-For Black-owned businesses, it is approximately $35,000 (Federal Reserve, Survey of Consumer Finances, 2022).
+The median startup capital for white-owned businesses is roughly $107,000.
+For Black-owned businesses, it is roughly $35,000 (Federal Reserve, Survey of Consumer Finances, 2022).
 That is not a gap.
 That is a canyon.
-And it begins before the first customer walks through the door.
+It begins before the first customer walks through the door.

 Black business owners who apply for loans at large banks are approved at half the rate of white applicants — 22% versus 49% — even when controlling for credit score, revenue, and business age.